yakir12/dancingqueen/README.md

 # DancingQueen

-For the simplest mode of operation, edit the existing `settings.toml` file on the Desktop and run the program.
+For the simplest mode of operation, edit the content in the pre-existing `settings.toml` file on the Desktop and run the program.
+Each time you switch to a diffrent setup, a new log file will be saved in the `data` folder (on the Desktop).

 ## Setup
 In the settings file you descrive which setups you want to have available during your experiments.
 The settings file must have at least one setup.